 Disneyland Hong Kong Opening Hours

 The opening hours for Hong Kong Disneyland can vary almost on a daily basis.
-For example, as I write this article, in November 2018 the earliest opening time is 10 am and the latest closing time is 9 pm.
-The December opening hours are in a similar range while in January 2019 the park closes a little earlier (sometimes closing as early as 7:30 pm).
+Typically the earliest opening time is 10 am and the latest closing time is 9 pm.
 Main Street USA opens about 30 minutes before the rest of the park opens.

 The best advice is to check the Hong Kong Disneyland park calendar for the date/s you are planning to visit the park.